-Professor Jan Paulsson holds the Michael Klein Distinguished Scholar Chair at the University of Miami School of Law.
-He is the Faculty Chair of the Specialization in International Arbitration and heads the newly-established institute for international arbitration.
-A world leader in the field, Professor Paulsson has participated as counsel or arbitrator in over 500 arbitrations in Europe, Asia, the United States and Africa.
+One of the “founding fathers of commercial arbitration,” Professor Jan Paulsson, holds the Michael Klein Distinguished Scholar Chair of our LL.M in International Arbitration.
+A world leader in the field, Professor Paulsson has participated as counsel or arbitrator in over 700 arbitrations in Europe, Asia, the United States and Africa.

 Professor Martin Hunter is a barrister at Essex Court Chambers practicing in the field of international arbitration.
+He was the Partner in Freshfields for 27 years, leading the firm's International Arbitration Group.
 He has served as counsel or arbitrator in cases held under the rules of most of the world's principal arbitral institutions and arbitration centers.
-He co-authored with Alan Redfern the standard work Law and Practice of International Commercial Arbitration and has also been published extensively in specialist arbitration journals and elsewhere over the last twenty-five years.
+He is also known as the co-author of Law and Practice of International Commercial Arbitration and has also been published extensively in specialist arbitration journals and elsewhere over the last twenty-five years.

 Professor John H. Rooney represents clients in international business matters.
 He has served as counsel in arbitrations under the rules of many arbitral institutions, and represented clients in arbitration-related litigation.
 He is the chair of the Inter-American Bar Association's International Arbitration Law Committee and a consultant for UNCITRAL.
 Professor Rooney has written and spoken extensively on the subject of international arbitration both in the United States and abroad and coaches the law school's Vis International Arbitration Moot, held in Vienna, Austria every spring.